 2. Plant Your Tomato Seedlings

-This step comes next because you want to get the stakes in the ground before you plant anything.
+This step comes after the staking because you want to get the stakes in the ground before you plant anything.
 This makes sure you’re not injuring any established roots as well as getting the spacing right.

 Stakes can be placed between every other plant, or farther apart if the stakes are stronger, like T-posts and wooden posts.